FormaServe/python-cocktail/README.md

 ## Virtual Environment

-As with all python projects, it is recommended to run this application in a virtual environment.
-Follow the instructions below to get started.
+As with all python projects, it is recommended to run this application in a virtual environment.<br><br>
+Follow the instructions below to get started.<br><br>
+If you need more information on Python Virtual Environment, check out Andy Youens's excellent PowerWire article on virtual environments, which can be found at [https://powerwire.ukpython-environments/]

 ### Create the Virtual Environment